ICSM/pgmuvi/paper.md

 MAP estimation can exploit any `pytorch` optimizer, but defaults to using ADAM [@kingma2014adam].
 Bayesian inference uses the `pyro` implementation of the No-U-Turn Sampler (NUTS) [@hoffman2014no], which is a Hamiltonian Monte Carlo (HMC) sampler.

+Finally, by allowing arbitrary GPyTorch likelihoods to be used, `pgmuvi` can be extended to a wide range of problems.
+For example, an instance of `gpytorch.likelihoods.StudentTLikelihood` can be dropped in to turn `pgmuvi` into a T-Process regressor, or missing data can be handled with `gpytorch.likelihoods.GaussianLikelihoodWithMissingObs`.

 To summarise, the key features of `pgmuvi` are:

 - Highly flexible kernel, able to model a wide range of multiwavelength signals